 The property would once again change hands in 1965, purchased by a Canadian company, only to be sold again in 1974.
 The buyers, also from Canada, would have the present-day marina constructed but sell the property four years later to Donald Cole, of Cole Muffler fame.
 Cole would be the one to usher in the era of turning the summer home into a resort complete with a restaurant and lounge and further expansions into the mid-1980s.

 The current owners—from Rochester, New York, and Alexandria Bay, New York—bought the property from Don Cole in May 2012.
 They are proud to run a family-owned business and hope that their plans for renovation will do justice to Bonnie Castle’s rich history.

 Below are a collection of interior stereographs from Bonniecastle c.
 1880 cropped into a single photo.
-The photos are the same as in the gallery, but posted here to give photo credit citation which won’t fit in the gallery views.
+The photos are the same as in the gallery but posted here to give photo credit citations that won’t fit in the gallery views.